ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/kleidiai-explainer/_index.md

 learning_objectives:
     - Describe how basic math operations power Large Language Models.
     - Describe how the KleidiAI micro-kernels speed up Generative AI inference performance.
-    - Run a basic C++ matrix multiplication example to showcase the speedup that KleidiAI micro-kernels deliver.
+    - Run a basic C++ matrix multiplication example to showcase the speedup that KleidiAI micro-kernels can deliver.

 prerequisites:
     - An Arm-based Linux machine that implements the Int8 Matrix Multiplication (*i8mm*) architecture feature.
-This example uses an AWS Graviton 3 instance.
+The example in this Learning Path is run on an AWS Graviton 3 instance.
 Instructions on setting up an Arm-based server are [found here](https://learn.arm.com/learning-paths/servers-and-cloud-computing/csp/aws/).
     - A basic understanding of linear algebra terminology, such as dot product and matrix multiplication.

 author_primary: Zach Lasiuk